sebmarkbage/ecmascript-immutable-data-structures/Record.md

     // Note: Enumeration order of fields is not guaranteed which
     // makes ValueType a problematic API for this use case. let type = ValueType(RecordSymbol, fields);
-    // Note: We can't replace the ValueType's prototype object to
+    // Note: We can't replace the ValueType's prototype object
-    // the shared object, so we have to do the next best thing.
+    // so we have to do the next best thing.
-    Object.setPrototypeOf(type.prototype, RecordPrototype);
+    Object.setPrototypeOf(type.prototype, null);
     return new type(object);
   };
-  let RecordPrototype = RecordConstructor.prototype;
+  RecordConstructor.prototype = null;
   return RecordConstructor;
 })();
 ```